steveclarke/mcp-superthread-plus/README.md

 ## Contributing

 Contributions welcome!
-Areas for improvement:
-- Implement remaining tool API calls (currently placeholders)
+We're building this incrementally with a focus on quality:

+**Current Focus:**
+- Refining patterns for the 3 implemented tools
+- Adding new tools one-by-one using proven patterns
-- Add comprehensive test coverage
+- Comprehensive test coverage for implemented tools

-- Enhance error handling
+**Future Areas:**
+- Implement remaining 57 planned tools (see `docs/tool-names.md`)
-- Add response filtering/formatting
+- Enhanced response filtering/formatting
 - Performance optimizations
+- Additional prompts (like screenshot-to-tasks)

 ## License